molee1354/simutils/README.md

 free_matrix(mat4);
 ```

-A bit more on how these features are used can be found in the [documents](/docs/usage.md).
+A bit more on how these features are used can be found in the [documents](/docs/usage.md), and some code examples that show how `simutils` can be used are in the `examples/` directory.

 ## Installing